coloradoanalytics/hud-buddy/README.md

 The `POST /api/sites` route is called when the user sends their `Site` to the editable form view, makes changes to the supplied values, and clicks `Calculate`.
 The front-end passes the complete `Site` JSON object, with the user's modifications, to the back-end, which performs the same acoustical caluculations as in the `GET` endpoint.
 This allows the user to edit or add to the data returned by CIM as they see fit.

 The `POST /api/reports` route is called when the user selects `Generate Report`.
-The full `Site` JSON object is passed to the backend, which performs the acoustical calculations and then renders the result into a nicely formatted PDF document - the end product of a Hud Buddy analysis.
+The full `Site` JSON object is passed to the backend, which performs the acoustical calculations and then renders the result into a nicely formatted PDF document - the end product of a HUD Buddy analysis.
 The `PyLaTeX` library is used to format and create the PDF file.
 ***
 The rest of the backend is organized into directories, or "apps", corresponding to the noise source or object in question.
 There are apps for `airports`, `locations`, `railroads`, `roads` and `sites`.